Yiyang-Jia/SYK-model/README.md

 # SYK-model
 Codes for studying the SYK model.

+MATLABcodes folder contains codes for constructing the SYK Hamiltonian and doing the exact diagonalization.

 spectral-form-factor.nb:
     1. import data from exact diagonalization of SYK Hamiltonian (raw data generated from the ''MATLABcodes'' folder in this                      repository),
     2. calcualte average adjacent level spacing ratio,